Background pattern

 1. What is Rapamune and what is it used for

-Rapamunecontains the active ingredient sirolimus, whichbelongs to a group of medications called immunosuppressants.
-It helps control your body's immune system after receiving a kidney transplant.
+Rapamune contains the active substance sirolimus, which belongs to a group of medicines called immunosuppressants.
+It helps to control your body's immune system after you have received a kidney transplant.

-Rapamune is also used to treat patients with sporadic lymphangioleiomyomatosis (S-LAM) with moderate lung disease or pulmonary function decline.
-S-LAM is a rare progressive lung disease that mainly affects fertile women.
+Rapamune is also used to treat patients with sporadic lymphangioleiomyomatosis (S-LAM) with moderate or severe lung disease.
+S-LAM is a rare, progressive lung disease that mainly affects women of childbearing age.
 The most common symptom of S-LAM is difficulty breathing.

-2. What you need to know before starting Rapamune
+2. What you need to know before you take Rapamune

 Do not take Rapamune